raypatterson/devtools/README.md

 ## Remote Hosting

-*   [PubStorm](https://www.pubstorm.com/) - Free Web Publishing and Hosting for Developers
 *   [Surge](https://surge.sh/) - Static web publishing for Front-End Developers
 *   [Stout](http://stout.is/) - It takes a website and uploads it to S3 in a more reliable way than other tools
-*   [Netlify](http://stout.is/) - Netlify builds, deploys and hosts your front-end
+*   [Netlify](https://www.netlify.com/) - Netlify builds, deploys and hosts your front-end
 *   [Now](https://zeit.co/now) - Realtime node.js deployments

 ## Logging